Greek stuffed cabbage rolls with egg-lemon sauce are filled with rice, meat and herbs and are topped with avgolemono.

 In this recipe our parents used an equal amount of ground turkey and ground pork.
 This combination helped made these cabbage rolls delicious.
 You can use whatever type of ground meat you like however.

 About the rolling.
 Our mother laughed and laughed and laughed…WITH us of course…not AT us.
 She, expert that she is, managed to make these adorable little cabbage rolls using 1/2 cabbage leaf each time.
 Her fingers moved with precision and dexterity.
 Hers were proportional, tight, and adorable, two-bite cabbage rolls.
 We, on the other hand, did not master such delicate and perfect rolling.
 Instead we used an entire cabbage leaf per roll and with somewhat clumsy hands, created substantive, five-bite cabbage rolls.
 We were a bit worried that the inconsistent sizes would be problematic in the cooking, but our parents assured us that size does not matter (Stop it!).
-They were, of course, right, and all the cabbage rolls were cooked to perfection.
+They were correct of course, and all the cabbage rolls were cooked to perfection.

 More about the rolling.
 Whether you choose to make small or large cabbage rolls, it is important to cut away the hard core which may be present in your cabbage leaf before you add the filling and start to roll.
 You need the entire leaf to be pliable, so that your cabbage roll is tight.
 A hard core will prevent this from happening.
 At the same time, you have to be sure that your roll is not overly tight.
 If it is, as the rice in the filling cooks and swells, it will tear through the cabbage leaf.
 The rice needs a some room to grow.